StephenETaylor/vardial4/Readme.txt

 range from -infinity to zero.
 But in fact, we take -log(2,n/d), so they are positive.
 So we should seek the smallest, but in the code we choose the largest -- which makes sense if we're choosing the largest negative value...

+Jan 23, 2017
+Turns out that I have a python braino.  -math.log(2,p) is log 2 base p, not log p base 2.
+Still monotonic, opposite direction.
+But since they aren't log probabilities, they don't add.
+ I'm going to commit the current state of wentropy, and then see if the identified fixes help.

+After editing the log function calls, I see improvements, but still bigrams and trigrams dont work. wentropy -max_n_gram 1	737 errors wentropy -max_n_gram 2	798 errors wentropy -max_n_gram 3	806 errors

+Looking at the first dev sentence I see that it (and all the first 5 also) is EGY.
+But it is diagnosed as LAV.
+Second sentence is correctly guessed.

+(glancing at the wc for the training files, we see that the NOR segments are significantly shorter than the others.
+MSA has the fewests segments, followed by GLF )

+Experimenting with the -cutoff parameter, I see small values don't affect recognition, but at -cutoff 10 and -cutoff 15 I see higher error rates overall, but bigger correct answers for GLF and NOR.

+walking through first and second test segments for EGY. first segment (should be EGY, guesses LAV):
+WORD		EGY			LAV			COMMENT
+tthdm, 		-16.446550255546747	-16.004110714772633	(not in tables)
+AlmsAjd 	-16.446550255546747	-15.004110714772633	in LAV 2
+fy		-5.145054060564196	-5.3152930344173255
+synA		-14.446550255546747	-16.004110714772633	in EGY 4
+wAl>bAt$y	-16.446550255546747     -16.004110714772633
+sxryp		-16.446550255546747     -16.004110714772633
+mn		-5.933809792743247	-5.870968502372031
+Alhjrp		-15.446550255546747	-16.004110714772633
+Alnbwyp		-16.446550255546747	-16.004110714772633
+fy              -5.145054060564196      -5.3152930344173255
+Aljryda		-15.446550255546747	-16.004110714772633
+Alrsmya		-14.446550255546747	-13.419148214051475
+lma		-9.237096889917796	-8.992883459349377
+mAdty		-16.446550255546747	-16.004110714772633
+Altrbya		-14.861587754825589	-12.303670996631539
+Al<slAmyp	-11.98711863690945	-12.19675579271503
+mn              -5.933809792743247      -5.870968502372031
+AlmdArs		-13.124622160659383	-10.959716595414179

+>Most of the differences here might have to do with differences in topics in the training files.
+So Al<slamyp insignificantly more common in EGY, Altrbya (education) is six times as common in the LAV training.
+>Since there are more EGY words in training, the not-found penalty is bigger for EGY than LAV; it occurs the same number of times in both samples, though not for the same words, and the difference is half of the difference between samples.
+>Since the penalty is the same as the single-word cost, we can't easily distinguish them in this table.

+I tried a fixed penalty for all dialects of 17, but got an amazing number of errors.  switched to variable 1/2 the frequency of singletons, different
+#'s of errors, approximately the same as before.
+Regressed to penalty of
+singletons.
+Gives identical output for cutoff = 1 and -cutoff=2, a couple more for -cutoff 3.

+Coded -bag switch.
+It adds the log-prob for each n-gram, including penalties for misses, into the segment cross-entropy.
+Seems like it should work, but doesn't.
+Tried playing with the penalties, but my strategies didn't work. all those high penalties swept many segments into NOR, which has smallest # of training words, hence lowest singleton penalty.
+Will recode, so that it uses best probability for each gram (a flavor of shingling.)
+However, it's necessary to make sure that there's a penalty!
+Coded the penalty into the bag code.
+Currently -bag gives wentropy -bag -max_n_gram 1 -cutoff 1  737 errors wentropy -bag -max_n_gram 2 -cutoff 1  802 errors
+wentropy -bag -max_n_gram 3 -cutoff 1  833 errors

+So bigrams *Still* don't work.
+It's hard to see how you lose information considering bigrams!

+Jan 24, 2017
+Abualsoud sent me a package for combining classifiers, "focal" Spent the day considering combining packages. settled on focal_multiclass. made some tiny edits to port from matlab to octave:
+  > added do_braindead_shortcircuit_evaluation(1,"local") to train_nary...
+  > changed a couple of
+     (nargs > ...) & ~isempty(...) ... #matlab does "short-circuit" here
+to   ....          && ...              # this is octave explicit "short-circuit"

+Finally, about 10PM succeeded in combining the two baseline programs.
+The file is dialectID/fusem.m  -- run with octave fusem.m

+I'd like to complete this by combining at least the wentropy output, maybe chars;  I'd like to see how much improvement the combination produced in error rate.
+I could do an "open" run by training the fusion on the vardial3 data/test  files.

+Need to see how to train, test, on arbitrary files for the baseline programs.
+Otherwise difficult to evaluate results.

+Jan 25, 2017  (I expect to see the test data today!)
+In answer to my "need to see how" of yesterday:
+    svm_multiclass_learn -c 1000 train model
+    svm_multiclass_classify test model hypothesis

+But it is really just the test  part I need to handle.
+Commented the tidy up code at the bottom the run.sh which deletes the test and train files, so that I can review the formats.

+The train file for multiclass learn  (for .ivec) consists of 13825 lines.
+The first line(s) are an answer and 400 space separated features, the answer is an int, for Arabic dialects from 1 to 5, each feature of the form:
+362:0.104703

+The train file for multiclass learn for .words consists of 14000 lines.
+The lines consist of a class field followed by feature fields. the class field is an int, 1-5.
+The feature fields are of the form 96859:1 with the feature numbers, believed to correspond to unique words or bigrams in the text, all in order on the line.
+The value for the feature appears to be the number of times that the word occurs on the line. the last lines seem to be in the same format.

+Okay:  The word features are listed in dict.words.2.
+They include words and bigrams.
+The words in a bigram are in reading order, connected with two underscores.
+all.words.<process> is a list of the training files without anything but the words, no meta-tags, no class labelling.

+for the released training data, the last feature number is 230536 Its not clear whether we can test a file with OOV words; we could conceivably invent new feature numbers, or just omit any features for the new words.
+It does seem like this discards information...

+I notice that my latest run of the words baseline gave 738 errors, versus 786 recorded earlier?
+Braino?  random numbers? cosmic rays?

+I think I want to build a .wf file from a test file, using dict.words.2 I'm going to write a python program.
+As a preliminary, I'll glance at the makeDictPrepSVM.py file.
+Notice that the model and the dictionary have to match.
+And preparing stuff doesn't take very long... so maybe I don't need my script.

+9:40 PM
+dialectID/Makefile
+contains instructions to make test.f4, which is a fusion of the two baseline files and my two files, wentropy.py and charsA on the ADI testset.

+The program fails; chars.c seems to include the metatags in its input, which is the fault of my makefile, not of anything else... so probably wentropy does also.
+Check it and fixit.

+Jan 24

+created a vardial4/submission directory, which holds 2 GDI runs and an ADI run, the latter is dialectID/test.f4